songchaow/proposal-of-plugin-manager/Design and Implementation.md

 ### Automatic Update

-Most plugins don't have their own version numbers currently.
-So how to detect updates of plugins seems to be a tough problem.
+Most plugins don't have their own version numbers currently. ~~So how to detect updates of plugins seems to be a tough problem.~~

+However, there're other ways to check if a particular plugin package has been changed:

+- If the download URL has changed in the plugin page, it's reasonable to assume there's an update.

+- For plugin files stored in musescore.com, the `Last Modified` field of HTTP Response header is available to check.

+  When checking updates, we can send HTTP HEAD requests to those plugins' URLs, If newer `Last Modified` value is found in response, there's probably an update.

+- For plugins stored in GitHub, the commit history can be checked via [Github Release APIs](https://developer.github.com/v3/repos/releases).
+If newer commit logs are found, there's probably an update.

-A stupid way is to download the whole plugin again and look for difference.
+Another stupid way is to download the whole plugin again and look for difference.